Discover Geology & Geoscience to Uncover the Mysteries of Planet Earth

-Geology opens up a flexible career that can change with time based on your life experiences and geological interests.
-The four-year B.Sc. in Earth Sciences is designed to meet the minimum knowledge (academic) requirements for registration as a professional geoscientist (P.Geo.) with the Association of Professional Geoscientists of Ontario (APGO).
+This four-year B.Sc. in Earth Sciences is designed to meet the minimum knowledge (academic) requirements for registration as a Professional Geoscientist (P.Geo.) with the Association of Professional Geoscientists of Ontario (APGO).
 Registration with the APGO will significantly enhance career prospects of Earth Sciences students.
+Possible career avenues for our graduates include:

 - Mineral exploration or mining geology